Technical-User-Git/public-assets/ora/ora-client32-only-setup.md

 Open the **System Properties** window, then click the **Environment Variables** button near the bottom of the tab.

-You will need to verify that all of the following variables are available in the system environment, if not just create them.
+You will need to verify that all of the following variables are available in the **system environment** not in user environment, if not just create them.

 **5.1** - ORACLE_BASE